How to Start, Restart or Shutdown WSL2 on Windows 11

 Published by Nyau Wai Hoe - Updated on

-Microsoft’s Windows Subsystem for Linux version 2, better known as WSL2, is a revolutionary feature that offers the opportunity for developers to run a Linux environment directly on Windows, without the need for a traditional dual-boot or virtual machine setup.
-This integration means you can use Linux command-line tools and utilities right within your Windows 11 environment.
-In this comprehensive guide, we will show you how to quickly start, restart, or shutdown WSL2 on your Windows 11 system.
+Microsoft’s Windows Subsystem for Linux version 2, or WSL2, is a cool tool that lets developers run a Linux environment right on Windows, no need to mess with dual-boot setups or virtual machines.
+It means you can play around with Linux command-line stuff while chilling in your Windows 11 space.
+In this guide, we’ll walk you through how to get WSL2 started, restart it, or shut it down on your Windows 11 system.

 Also see: How to Run CMD or PowerShell as SYSTEM in Windows 11